wwmoraes/site/content/posts/are-you-a-devops-engineer/index.md

 follow those, as you'd expect.
 The catch is how broad the term is: again, it acts as a double-edged sword here.
-It's not clear what's the exact set of soft and hard skills nor the technologies a DevOps must know; instead, each company industry has its wishlist printed on a DevOps-themed page.
+It's not clear what's the exact set of soft and hard skills nor the technologies a DevOps must know; instead, each company industry has its preferences printed on a DevOps-themed page.

 Aside from the technology stack, which is arguably subjective, one expects the required soft and hard skills to remain.
 For instance, the need for an engineer